codepath/android_guides/Building-your-own-Android-library.md

 <img src="http://imgur.com/hbv3Eo4.png"/>

 Select `Android Library`.
-There is the option to choose `Java library`, but there is a major difference in that an Android library, which compiles to an [.AAR file](http://tools.android.com/tech-docs/new-build-system/aar-format), will include not only the Java classes but the resource files, image files, and Android manifest file normally associated with Android.
+There is the option to choose `Java library`, but there is a major difference in that an Android library will include not only the Java classes but the resource files, image files, and Android manifest file normally associated with Android.

 <img src="http://imgur.com/xDUBjYg.png"/>